netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 Netdata however uses real machine-learning.
 The source code is open-source, so users can review it.
 And at the same time, we have made the most to reveal all ML findings everywhere on the dashboards.
 All charts have anomaly rates on them, the table of contents can provide anomaly rate per section, and we have added special tools to help users analyze the findings of machine learning.

 I think our break-through is that Netdata managed to make machine learning lightweight.
 It doubles the CPU consumption of the agent, but we were very careful to spread all processing across time and avoid all kinds of CPU spikes.
 This provides affordable and reliable machine learning, running at the edge, for all the metrics collected.

+### Fun part

+When working with monitoring systems side-by-side it is inevitable to notice a few strange coincidences.

+So, here is what I noticed:

+The single node dashboards of Instana follow the structure and the philosophy of the single node dashboards of Dynatrace.
+Since Dynatrace was first, I guess they got inspired by it (personally, I prefer the Dynatrace's ones).

+But then, the "new" single node dashboards of Dynatrace follow the same structure and layout of the single node dashboards of Datadog, while the old ones are now named "classic".
+I guess they got inspired too (Datadog's are better).

+So, today:

+- Dynatrace has 2 versions.
+Since they keep them both, they probably don't like either.
+- Instana can be considered "classic".

+I don't know if the above are true or a coincidence, but anyway it was fun to realize...

+PS: Note to self: Don't copy.
+Innovate.
+At least you will be authentic.
+PS2: If there is something we always do in Netdata is exactly this: we innovate!
+Every aspect of Netdata is authentic and unique!